 \subsection{Worked Examples per Regime}

-For each observation regime we select one instance that has both a \emph{robust} prediction (valid on train and holdout) and a \emph{brittle} prediction (valid on train, fails on holdout), illustrating the generalisation challenge.
+For each observation regime we select one instance that has both a \emph{robust} prediction (valid on prompt and holdout) and a \emph{brittle} prediction (valid on prompt, fails on holdout), illustrating the generalization challenge.
 Formulas are shown in S-expression notation.